 The coastal road came down from Akko (Acre) in the North, passing at this point and splitting to two roads going south:

-Tell Zavat was one of the sites along the south-western road.
-In the aerial view above you can see how dense were the sites along the ancient road: there was a site almost every Kilometer, and the location of the sites was selected due to their proximity to the road, the natural higher ground (a hill) and close to source of water (wells).
+Tel Zavat was one of the sites along the south-western road.
+In the aerial view below you can see how dense the sites were along the ancient road: there was a site almost every Kilometer, and the location of the sites was selected due to their proximity to the road, the natural higher ground (a hill) and close to source of water (wells).

 The photo below shows the Tell from the south-west side.
 The agriculture fields around it leveled most of the site, while the residential houses (one of them is seen on the right background) cut it away on the eastern side.
 On top of the Tell, near the trees, was a well, but it is covered today.